hotcheetoqueen/web_project_4/README.md

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Have fun with JavaScript!
+All images have been exported directly from Figma or pulled from Unsplash and optimized [here](https://tinypng.com/).